NateAra/NateAra/README.md

 **`Digital Craftsman`**
 - 📍 From Norway
 - 🎓 Full-Stack Developer
-- 🐺 Strong interest in Sport, art and Books
+- 🐺 Strong interest in Reading, Build Applications and Sports
-- 💬 Ask me about my endless love for psychology books
-- 🌱 Fun fact: I've played football for almost 15 years!
 - 📫 [Contact me through Linkedin](www.linkedin.com/in/nate-tklay-arafayne-20898925a)

 #